 How To Store Cherries

 - Leave the stems on.
 Remove them only before using or eating the fruit.
 If you remove them sooner, the flesh gets access to fresh air, which can result in mold growth after a couple of days.

 How To Freeze Cherries

-Below, I’m going to cover the easiest method, that is freezing whole cherries.
+Below, I’m going to cover the easiest method, which is freezing whole cherries.
 It takes only a couple of minutes, so you should be able to do it even if it’s late in the evening and you really don’t feel like it.
 Here’s how it goes:

 - Flash freeze the fruit.
 Lay the cherries out in a single layer on a baking sheet, in a way they don’t touch one another.
 Then put the baking sheet into the freezer for a couple of hours.
 I usually do it overnight.
-For more detailed instruction, check out our guide to flash freezing.

 - Transfer the frozen fruit into an airtight container or freezer bag.
 Add a label with name and date if you like, and throw it back in the freezer.